Sreyan88/Fatigue-Detection-using-Deep-Learning/README.md

 ### Setup Instructions

 <li>Clone the entire repository into your local machine.</li>
-<li>Download contents of object_detecion folder from zenodo and place it in the folder.</li>
+<li>Download contents of <a href="https://zenodo.org/api/files/fc89114d-f49d-42b1-a277-2a2b08bf4ea9/object_detection_folder.zip">object_detection </a> folder from zenodo and place all the contents in the folder.</li>
-<li>Download models from zenodo and place it in models/image_classification.</li>
+<li>Download the <a href="https://zenodo.org/api/files/fc89114d-f49d-42b1-a277-2a2b08bf4ea9/image_classification_models.zip"> models </a> from zenodo and place all the contents in models/image_classification.</li>

 <ol>